Ride-hailing group says B.C. model looks a lot like expanded taxi industry

 Transportation Minister Claire Trevena introduced the legislation Monday, saying it balances consumer demand and public safety.

-A legislative committee to review and make changes to the system will be appointed, she added.
+A legislative committee to review and make changes to the system would also be appointed, she added.

-Timothy Burr Jr., director of public policy for ride-hailing company Lyft, said the company sees the legislation introduced Monday as a “procedural step forward” but the regulation and rule-making process will come next.
+Timothy Burr Jr., director of public policy for ride-hailing company Lyft, said the company sees the legislation as a “procedural step forward” but the regulation and rule-making process will come next.

 Some of the regulations proposed, such as a requirement that drivers have a class four commercial licence, would limit the company’s ability to deliver “true” ride-hailing by making it onerous for drivers to sign up and comply, he said.